Standards, FRAMEWORKS AND GUIDELINES

 There are several resources to assist you in providing quality spiritual care.
-Many of these frameworks have been developed in consultation with practitioners and health services.
+Many of these have been developed in consultation with practitioners and health services.

 Capability Framework for Spiritual Care Practitioners in Health Services 2016: